How to Stay Healthy This Winter

 Is It A Cold or the Flu?

-is caused by becoming infected with a rhinovirus.
+Colds are caused by becoming infected with a rhinovirus.
 Like many viruses, it mutates.
 There are hundreds of strains of the common cold virus and any cold virus can be around at any time.
 Not only that, ew strains can form all the time, making it difficult to build up immunity to them.
 Viruses have no cure, but you can treat the symptoms as best you can to make you or your loved ones more comfortable if they come down with a cold.
 Typical symptoms of a cold include:

 • Congestion (head and/or chest) • Runny nose (stuffiness from swollen sinuses) • Watery eyes • Coughing-it can be a dry cough, or one that is productive, that is, produces phlegm in order to get congestion out of your body) • Headache • Tiredness • Itchy nose, eyes and throat • Fever (more common in children) • Sore throat

-The flu is caused by becoming infected with one of the strains of the influenza virus.
+The Flu is caused by becoming infected with one of the strains of the influenza virus.
 The flu generally comes on more quickly than a cold.
 The symptoms may seem to hit all at once, and will usually be more severe than when you catch a cold.
 The typical symptoms of flu include:

 • Runny or stuffy nose • Cough • Sore throat • Headaches and/or body aches • Fever or feeling feverish (not everyone with the flu has a fever) • Chills • Fatigue, lack of energy • Nausea, vomiting • Diarrhea (most common in children)